O'Neill homers, Cards win 2-1 to salvage split with Dodgers

 O’Neill’s fifth-inning drive off Phil Bickford (3-2), his 25th homer this season, barely cleared the left field wall, inching past the outstretched glove of Steven Souza Jr.

+“He’s really grown into the consistent player that he really wanted to be and is capable of,” Cardinals manager Mike Shildt said.
+“He’s prepared for every at-bat.
+This is a sharp kid.
+He does his homework.”

-The blast made a winner out of Alex Reyes (6-8), who pitched two scoreless innings in his fifth appearance since being demoted from the closer’s role.
+The homer made a winner out of Alex Reyes (6-8), who pitched two scoreless innings in his fifth appearance since being demoted from the closer’s role.

+“I’m feeling healthy and my arm’s feeling good,” Reyes said.
+“As a competitor I’m willing to pitch wherever and whenever my name is called go out there and get quick outs.”

+Cardinals catcher Andrew Knizner said Reyes came through in a pivotal part of the game.

 T.J.
 McFarland and Luís Garcia combined for two scoreless innings to bridge the gap to Giovanny Gallegos, who earned his sixth save with a perfect ninth.